Tanzina325/learnning-platform/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-### `npm test`
+### `Courses`

-Launches the test runner in the interactive watch mode.\
+Courses pages are designed by different courses.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+See the section about [Courses](https://b610-learning-platform-c-cbd49.web.app/courses) for more information.

 ### `npm run build`